Dosage Form: capsule

 - Patients should be informed of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, jaundice, right upper quadrant tenderness, and "flu-like" symptoms).
 If these occur, patients should be instructed to stop therapy and seek immediate medical therapy.

-- In late pregnancy, as with other NSAIDs, Piroxicam capsules should be avoided because they may cause premature closure of the ductus arteriosus.
+- In late pregnancy, as with other NSAIDs, Piroxicam capsule, USP should be avoided because it may cause premature closure of the ductus arteriosus.

-Piroxicam is highly protein bound and, therefore, might be expected to displace other protein bound drugs.
-Physicians should closely monitor patients for a change in dosage requirements when administering Piroxicam capsules to patients on other highly protein bound drugs.
+Highly Protein Bound Drugs: Piroxicam is highly protein bound and, therefore, might be expected to displace other protein bound drugs.
+Physicians should closely monitor patients for a change in dosage requirements when administering Piroxicam capsule, USP to patients on other highly protein bound drugs.

-Clinical studies, as well as postmarketing observations, have shown that Piroxicam capsules can reduce the natriuretic effect of furosemide and thiazides in some patients.
+Diuretics: Clinical studies, as well as postmarketing observations, have shown that Piroxicam capsule, USP can reduce the natriuretic effect of furosemide and thiazides in some patients.
 This response has been attributed to inhibition of renal prostaglandin synthesis.
-During concomitant therapy with NSAIDs, the patient should be observed closely for signs of renal failure (see WARNINGS, Renal Effects), as well as to assure diuretic efficacy.
+During concomitant therapy with NSAIDs, the patient should be observed closely for signs of renal failure (see WARNINGS: Renal Effects), as well as to assure diuretic efficacy.